Arboretum Images 10e

 Rustyleaf Fig (Ficus rubiginosa)

-The brown hairs (trichomes) on underside of rustyleaf fig leaves produce unique rust color of leaf surface; however, the color is variable depending on density of hairs.
+The brown hairs (trichomes) on underside of rustyleaf fig leaves produce unique rust color of abaxial leaf surface; however, the color is variable depending on density of hairs.
 This species is easily distinguished from leaves of F. microcarpa.
+Unlike the scattered cystoliths of F. microcarpa, the cystoliths of F. rubiginosa occur in clusters and are partially concealed by the hairs.

 Rustyleaf fig seedling from nearby tree near campus greenhouse.

 Abaxial (lower) leaf surface & veins of this tentatively identified rustyleaf fig seedling in south Escondido have relatively few hairs (trichomes), but in my opinion, they are not truly glabrous.
-The clusters of white dots are microscopic cystoliths.
+The trichomes are interspersed with cystoliths (white dots in photo).
 Glabrous means smooth, glossy, and without hairs or bristles (i.e. lacking surface projections).
-I don't know if cystoliths affect definition of glabrousness.

 Seedling discovered by Steve Disparti in south Escondido tentatively